disdrive/.github/profile/README.md

 ## What?
 This project began as an extension of a hobby.
-BuntinJP,RUNFUNRUN is collage students.
+BuntinJP,RUNFUNRUN are collage students.

 This is only created to satisfy our own needs and demands.
 We are publishing this information in the hope that it will benefit someone as a side effect.